 The elephants are coming to Salve

-Salve will host a herd of life-size Indian elephant sculptures on campus as part of an extraordinary Cliff Walk experience from Thursday, July 4, through Saturday, Sept.
-7. The project, The Great Elephant Migration (GEM), is a traveling public art exhibition and global fundraising initiative to inspire humans to share space.
-This year-long campaign will see 100 magnificent elephants migrate across the U.S. to share their story with the world.
+Salve Regina will host a herd of life-size Indian elephant sculptures on campus as part of an extraordinary Cliff Walk experience.
+The Great Elephant Migration is a traveling public art exhibition and global fundraising initiative to inspire humans to share space.
+The year-long campaign will see 100 magnificent elephants migrate across the U.S. to share their story with the world.
 Their national journey begins in Newport.

 “In the last 40 years, the human population of India has doubled to 1.4 billion, which has coincided with an increase in the number of elephants, rhinos, lions and tigers in the country,” said Ruth Ganesh, Coexistence Collective co-founder and trustee of the Elephant Family NGO.
 “The extraordinary success of this compassionate coexistence is a testament to the power of collective empathy.”

-Salve will host the biggest herd of 52 on the lawn of McAuley Hall, which is publicly accessible from the Cliff Walk.
+Salve Regina will host the biggest herd of 52 on the lawn of McAuley Hall, which is publicly accessible from the Cliff Walk.
 Other herds can be viewed at the Rough Point, The Breakers and Great Friends Meetinghouse.
-The U.S. Migration is presented by Art&Newport, founded by Salve alumna Dodie Kazanjian ’72, which aims to develop and host a series of city-wide visual arts presentations in Newport.
+The U.S. migration is presented by Art&Newport, founded by Dodie Kazanjian ’72, which aims to develop and host a series of city-wide visual arts presentations in Newport.

 “These elephants are just magnificent,” Armstrong added.
 “We’re honored to share our space with them and help inspire compassionate coexistence.
 We can’t wait to see visitors, students, faculty and staff enjoying something so unique and joyful on our campus.”